nboldhq/docs/src/collaboration-templates/what-happens-if-a-template-is-updated.md

 * Standard Channels Cloning
 * Tabs Cloning
-* Files Tabs Cloning with Files and Folders in each channel
+* Files Tabs Cloning with Files and Folders in each standard channel
 * Planner Tabs with Buckets, Tasks, Description, Checklist and Label
 * Website Tabs
 * Forms Tabs